 Promoting young talent

 Promoting academic and scientific talent is one of a higher education institution's core duties.
-In accordance with their profile, the universities, universities of applied sciences and universities of teacher education have developed their own career paths, and recruit and develop professionals based on their needs.
+In accordance with their profile, the universities, universities of applied sciences and arts and universities of teacher education have developed their own career paths, and recruit and develop professionals based on their needs.

 Promoting young academics is especially important in the area of teaching methodology.
 The programme Development of academic skills in subject-specific didactics (2017-2020) is intended to ensure that teacher training institutions have highly qualified specialists in subject-specific didactics as lecturers, and are able to offer courses to the trainee teachers on a strong academic foundation.

 The goal is to increase equal opportunity at Swiss universities with targeted support.
-The programme Equal opportunity and university development 2017-2020 aims to ensure an even number of men and women in higher education and is also concerned with other aspects of inequality and diversity at universities, universities of applied sciences and universities of teacher education.
+The programme Equal opportunity and university development 2017-2020 aims to ensure an even number of men and women in higher education and is also concerned with other aspects of inequality and diversity at universities, universities of applied sciences and arts and universities of teacher education.

 Equal opportunities for women and men